bmuenzenmeyer/bmuenzenmeyer.github.io/src/posts/2023-eleventy-plugin-inline-favicon.md

 {% ai "https://front-end.social/@brian" %}@brian{% endai %}
 `﻿``

 I﻿ have more plans for this... such as configurability, a11y investigations, and most importantly seeing if I can integrate 11ty image into it.
-For now, it's a bit of a custom-made toy / tool / dubious idea, inspired by a blog post by {% ai "https://blog.jim-nielsen.com/2021/displaying-favicons-for-any-domain/" %}im Nielson{% endai %}.
+For now, it's a bit of a custom-made toy / tool / dubious idea, inspired by a blog post by {% ai "https://blog.jim-nielsen.com/2021/displaying-favicons-for-any-domain/" %}Jim Nielson{% endai %}.

 L﻿et me know what y'all think!